View Document

 (11) Inspections can target the entire workplace, a particular area of operations or even a single piece of equipment.

-Periodic inspections will be carried out by a small team that includes a manager or leader (or the nominated person)along with suitably qualified person/s in specialist areas.
+Periodic inspections will be carried out by a small team that includes suitably qualified person/s in specialist areas.
 The inspection can also involve persons from another area to provide a fresh perspective.
-Ideally, inspections in specialist areas such as theatres, workshops and laboratories will also involve HDR students or junior post-doctoral staff who can benefit from the experience through raising their awareness of hazards and risk control.
+Ideally, inspections in specialist areas such as theatres, workshops and laboratories will also involve HDR students or junior post-doctoral staff who can benefit from the experience through raised awareness of hazards and risk control.

 (12) Corrective actions will be documented and work requests raised through the Archibus system as appropriate.
 All corrective actions will be verified by members of the inspection team for completion and efficacy.

 (13) A general inspection checklist is available on the University intranet and is suitable for general teaching areas, meeting rooms and offices.
-Where there are specialised areas or equipment such as laboratories, then checklists will be created and tailored to the hazard risks that are present and will become available on the University intranet for the purposes of sharing and continuous improvement.
+Where there are specialised areas or equipment such as in laboratories, separate tools are available within Office of the Provost (OP) or through the Health and Safety team.

 Part C - Periodic Inspection

 (14) Periodic inspections are an important preventative action to manage hazards across the University.
-The frequency of inspections - at a minimum - has been determined as follows:
+The frequency of inspections - at a minimum - are:

 1. General teaching rooms, theatres, office areas and other common spaces – two per year